Search by Provider Name

 NEHALEM BAY UMC FOOD PANTRY

-Pantry with food, cleaning, and hygiene items.
-Clothing bank with used clothes, a limited amount of household goods, and medical supplies (such as walkers).
+Provides a pantry with food, cleaning, and hygiene items.
+Also operates a clothing bank for both adults and children, with new and used clothes, a limited amount of household goods, and medical supplies (such as walkers).

 36050 10th Street